curtisbrooks678/pizza-parlor/README.md

 #### By Curtis Brooks

-#### This application takes a user's pizza order and shows the cost based on topping selection.
+#### This application takes a user's pizza order and shows the cost based on size and topping selection.

 ## Technologies Used